shsagir/play-area-sync/README.md

 # The actual link you will send people to (for external services)
 websiteLink: https://www.wordpress.org?utm_source=fortrabbit

+# when there is another version available
+otherVersions:
+    3 : install-craft-2-uni

 # A human readable version of that same link, exclude clutter!
 websiteLinkText: www.wordpress.org